periode/thesis/communications/resistic/plan.md

 - client/server
 - messages rather than streams of data
+- every http request can exist on its own, independent of which client or server is involved
 - distributed but not decentralized -> the issue is DNS

 ## 1 - analyse de ipfs - 3 pages

+### 1.1 description

 > _The IPFS is not just a theoretical or academic experiment.
 It is a working software system (although still in alpha) that can be downloaded and switched on right now_ [src](https://medium.com/@tonywillenberg/web-3-0-a-truly-democratised-internet-f4b06cb4077b) this is the point of protocol critique